 There are several reasons why I want to pursue a consulting career.
 To start with, I know I will enjoy being a strategy consultant because I have already worked in a strategy team in the past.
 This was in summer 2013 when I was a Strategy Intern at Big Grocery Retailer in London.
 Then, I think consulting is a unique opportunity to comprehensively learn about business management by working on a variety of company situations.
 Over the past two years, I have started building my business skills while advising clients on financial matters at Big Finance.
 I now look forward to learn further about companies’ management at McKinsey.
 Finally, I want to work in consulting because I truly enjoy interacting with clients.
 Throughout my work experiences I have built a successful track record of developing and maintaining relationships with clients including for instance the senior strategy team at Big Grocery Retailer.

-Once you have convinced your review that you have impressive achievements under your belt they'll be thinking: "Ok, this person is impressive.
+Once you have convinced your reviewer that you have impressive achievements under your belt they'll be thinking: "Ok, this person is impressive.
 But do they REALLY want to be a consultant?
 Or are they just applying because they're not sure what to do with their life."

 The third section of your letter should therefore answer the "Why consulting?" question.
 But here is the thing about this question.
 There are some reasons to go into consulting that you should tell your reviewer about.
 And some reasons that you should really keep to yourself.